 Formality

-Because cap toe shoes are made in a wide variety of styles, versatility is one of their strong points.
-Cap toe loafers can be more casual, whereas cap toe oxfords approach the height of formality.
+Because cap-toe shoes come in a wide variety of styles, versatility is one of their strengths.
+Cap-toe loafers can be more casual, whereas cap-toe oxfords approach the height of formality.

 In black patent leather, the cap toe oxford is the standard black-tie shoe.